 - The possibility that you will be able to drive to the pub and still get home in your own car.

 - Accidents could still happen out of the drivers control.

 - Hackers create security risks for vehicles communicating with each other.

-With many people sitting in traffic for hours every week or even every day, the autonomous vehicle will free up some of your valuable time and increase road safety levels to a new era.
-While fingers may be pointed at the manufacturers if something does go wrong, at the same time they are still working towards preventing the majority of accidents from ever occurring.
-The main issue with this technology is whether unwanted people will end up controlling your own car illegally and how to prevent this.
+With many people sitting in traffic for hours every week or even every day, the autonomous vehicle will free up some of your valuable time and increase road safety levels.
+While fingers may be pointed at the manufacturers if something does go wrong, at the same time their main focus is preventing the majority of accidents from occurring in the first place.
+The main issue with this technology is whether unwanted people can hack the technology and control the car illegally and how manufacturers can develop software to prevent this.